bayesiandemography/bssvd/README.md

 <!-- badges: end -->

-Use data from international demographic databases to create objects that capture regularities in demographic rates.
+Use data from international demographic databases to create objects that describe regularities in demographic rates.

 **bssvd** supports package
 [bage](https://github.com/bayesiandemography/bage), and is not intended